cyberforge1/aws-oauth-key-collection-initial/README.md

 # AWS OAuth Key Collection Project

+## Project Overview
-A Terraform-provisioned AWS cloud pipeline project that automates OAuth token retrieval from an external API, securely storing it in S3 with AWS Secrets Manager for secure access.
+A Terraform-provisioned AWS cloud pipeline that automates the retrieval of OAuth tokens from an external API, securely storing them in S3 and managing API credentials with AWS Secrets Manager for secure access.

+## Infrastructure Summary
+AWS Lambda automates the token retrieval process, S3 ensures secure storage with encryption, Secrets Manager safely stores and manages credentials, and SNS sends notifications for successful or failed executions.
+The entire process is triggered automatically on a schedule managed by CloudWatch Events.

-## AWS Servcies
+## AWS Services

 ### 1. AWS Lambda
 - **Function**: The core of this project.
 A Lambda function is used to retrieve an OAuth access token from an external API and store it in an S3 bucket.